Aspvpboss/Logisim-assembler/README.md

-this is a assembler for my logisim computer
+this is a assembler for my redstone computer

-29